 Since the 2015 release, Sherman has continued to perform both solo and with Jojo Hermann in the New York City Area and in select cities in the USA.

-This Spring (2017), Sherman is finishing up tracking for a fall release.
-He is set for a Spring Residency at Rockwood Music Hall (April 8 and 22 at 9 pm) in New York City.
-These performances will feature sneak peaks of his new material.
+2017: Sherman is finishing up tracking for a fall release.
+He enjoyed a Spring Residency at Rockwood Music Hall in New York City.
+The performances featured sneak peaks of his new material.